 Cortina’s impressive ski area has lifts taking you up close to 3,000m in several places.
 The slopes of Faloria are accessed from close to the centre of town via a two-stage cable car.
 This south-facing area comprises mainly broad cruising pistes, best suited to intermediates.
 You can also ski across to Rio Gere, which is the base of the Forcella Staunies/Cristallo sector.
 The largest of Cortina’s ski areas is Socrepes, which links with Tofana.
 The slopes here can be accessed by a variety of lifts with lots of appealing red and blue runs.

 The Tofana skia area in Cortina is best known for snowboarding and can be easily accessed by cable-car.
 The variety of terrain makes it perfect for both freestylers and freeriders.
 There is also a small snow park as well as some gentle slopes, which are perfect for beginners.
 Carvers can enjoy the nearby Sella Ronda Circuit which is well maintained and easy to follow.

 With many ski schools and instructors to choose between, there really is something for everybody.

 We’ve partnered with SkiBro, New Generation and Oxygène and highly recommend their services.
 All of our partners offer fantastic lessons for all ability levels.

-Gulliver Park Kindergarten caters for children aged 3 months to 12 years, offering daycare as well the chance for children to learn to ski.
+Gulliver Park Kindergarten in Cortina ski resort caters for children aged 3 months to 12 years, offering daycare as well the chance for children to learn to ski.
 Bookings can be made on a half-day or full-day basis with a supervised lunch.